Every CEO knows that a stronger customer focus can be the answer to many – dare I say most? – of their business challenges!

 - Investing in our employees.

 - Dealing fairly and ethically with our suppliers.

 - Supporting the communities in which we work.

-With many organisations now struggling with the impact of covid-19, it will be interesting to see whether they will have all moved forward on these objectives one year later.
-For more details on this announcement I suggest you read the Forbes article.
+With many organisations now struggling to recover from the impact of covid-19, it is interesting to see whether they have all moved forward on these objectives.

 2. The organisation has not fully embraced the strategy